Timeline - Boston Marathon bombing suspect captured

 * 10:30 a.m.

-- Police say they have located a gray Honda with Massachusetts license plates in the Boston area that they believe had been occupied by a bombing suspect.
+- Police say they have located a gray Honda with Massachusetts license plates in the Boston area that they believe had been occupied by a Boston Marathon bombing suspect.

 * Shortly after 10:45 a.m.